Jun 23, 2021 - Health + Traits

 1920×1080

-Eczema is a chronic skin condition characterized by itchy, dry, and or discolored skin, and a lot of people have it.
-Atopic dermatitis is the most common type of eczema, and the two terms are sometimes used interchangeably.
+Eczema is a chronic skin condition with itchy, dry, and/or discolored skin.
+Many people have it.
+Atopic dermatitis is the most common type of eczema; the two terms are sometimes used interchangeably.

-Typically, it begins during infancy or childhood, but a person can develop it at any time in life.
+Typically, it begins during infancy or childhood, but a person can develop it at any time.
 For some people, symptoms resolve before adulthood.
 For others, symptoms continue to come and go.
 When they occur, the symptoms are called “flares.”

 Large Numbers